 Is the Terminal Accessible?

-The terminal will provide improved accessibility features, including:
+The terminal provides improved accessibility features, including:

 - Tactile signs on handrails to provide wayfinding information through raised print and Braille (a first in Canada).